 Only a Small Business Concern may apply as the lead organization for a Project Team.
 The Small Business Concern must perform at least 40% of the work in Phase I, Phase II, and/or Phase IIS, as measured by the Total Project Cost.
 A single Research Institution must perform at least 30% of the work in Phase I, Phase II, and/or Phase IIS, as measured by the Total Project Cost.
-Phase IIS, as measured by the Total Project Cost.
-Phase IIS, as measured by the Total Project Cost.
+Please

-&lt;sup>28 A Small Business Concern is a for-profit entity that: (1) maintains a place of business located in the United States; (2) operates primarily within the United States or makes a significant contribution to the United States economy through payment of taxes or use of American products, materials or labor; (3) is an individual proprietorship, partnership, corporation, limited liability company, joint venture, association, trust, or cooperative; and (4) meets the size eligibility requirements set forth in 13 C.F.R. § 121.702.
+28 A Small Business Concern is a for-profit entity that: (1) maintains a place of business located in the United States; (2) operates primarily within the United States or makes a significant contribution to the United States economy through payment of taxes or use of American products, materials or labor; (3) is an individual proprietorship, partnership, corporation, limited liability company, joint venture, association, trust, or cooperative; and (4) meets the size eligibility requirements set forth in 13 C.F.R. § 121.702.
 Where the entity is formed as a joint venture, there can be no more than 49% participation by foreign business entities in the joint venture.
 Small Business Concerns that are majority-owned by multiple venture capital operating companies, hedge funds, or private equity firms are eligible to apply to this FOA.

-&lt;sup>29 A "Standalone Applicant" is an Applicant that applies for funding on its own, not as part of a Project Team.
-The term "Project Team" is used to mean any entity with multiple players working collaboratively and could encompass anything from an existing organization to an ad hoc teaming arrangement.
+29 A "Standalone Applicant" is an Applicant that applies for funding on its own, not as part of a Project Team.
+30 The term "Project Team" is used to mean any entity with multiple players working collaboratively and could encompass anything from an existing organization to an ad hoc teaming arrangement.
 A Project Team consists of the Prime Recipient, Subrecipients, and others performing any of the research and development work under an ARPA-E funding agreement, whether or not costs of performing the research and development work are being reimbursed under any agreement.

-&lt;sup>31 The Total Project Cost is the sum of the Prime Recipient share and the Federal Government share of total allowable costs.
+31 The Total Project Cost is the sum of the Prime Recipient share and the Federal Government share of total allowable costs.
 The Federal Government share generally includes costs incurred by GOGOs, FFRDCs, and GOCOs.